stevinz/awesome-game-engine-dev/README.md

     - :books: [Retro3DGraphicsCollection](https://github.com/Miziziziz/Retro3DGraphicsCollection) : Compilation of game-ready retro style 3d graphic assets (think PS1) that are commercially usable with no attribution, share-alike, or such required.
     - :money_with_wings: [Sketchfab](https://sketchfab.com) : Huge library of 3D assets.

-- ### Music <a name="Assets-Music"></a>
-    - :free: [BandLab Sounds](https://www.bandlab.com/sounds/home) : Download unlimited high-quality loops and packs used for music creation.
-    - :money_with_wings: [Bensound](https://www.bensound.com/royalty-free-music) : Wonderful, original music tracks, free to use with attribution.
-Perfect for use in games.
-    - :money_with_wings: [Incompetech](https://incompetech.com/wordpress/) : Nice collection of tracks.
-Use music for free with attribution or buy once and use forever.
-    - :money_with_wings: [Melody Loops](https://www.melodyloops.com/music/free/) : Great mix of free and affordable music loops.
-    - :money_with_wings: [Royalty Free Music Clips](https://www.royaltyfreemusicclips.com/pir/free_music_loops.shtml) : Huge collection of free and paid royalty free music tracks.
-    - :money_with_wings: [Soundimage](https://soundimage.org/looping-music/) : Looping music tracks intended for videogame developers.
-All are free to use with attribution.

-- ### Sound Effects <a name="Assets-Sound-Effects"></a>
-    - :free: [freesound](https://freesound.org/browse/) : Community based archive of free sound effects.
-    - :money_with_wings: [Free Sound Effects](https://www.freesoundeffects.com) : Large collection of sound effects.
-    - :moneybag: [Soundsnap](https://www.soundsnap.com) : Professional sound effects library with hundreds of thousands of sounds, subscription based.

 <br><br>